CyberFlameGO/svnpython/Doc/library/webbrowser.rst

 The :mod:`webbrowser` module provides a high-level interface to allow displaying Web-based documents to users.
-Under most circumstances, simply calling the :func:`.open` function from this module will do the right thing.
+Under most circumstances, simply calling the :func:`open` function from this module will do the right thing.

 Under Unix, graphical browsers are preferred under X11, but text-mode browsers will be used if graphical browsers are not available or an X11 display isn't